|Nutrition Facts (per serving)|

-The Vodka Martini is a fantastic cocktail and the recipe is an easy one to mix up.
-It's the perfect way to show off a premium vodka like Ketel One, and the foundation for every other style of vodka martini.
-This is one of the super drinks of the bar scene and it's a cocktail that everyone should try and master.
+The vodka martini is a fantastic and easy cocktail to mix up.
+Not only is it the perfect way to show off a premium vodka, but it's also the foundation for every other vodka martini.
+This is one of the super drinks of the bar and a cocktail that home bar enthusiasts should try and master.

-The Vodka Martini's popularity rivals that of the classic Gin Martini, which inspired it.
+The vodka martini's popularity rivals that of the classic gin martini, which inspired it.
 It is the drink of choice for many who want a clean, dry martini without the aromatic botanicals of gin.
-Just like its predecessor, it can be adapted to suit your personal taste.
+Just like its predecessor, it can—and should—be adapted to suit your personal taste.